sdenec/tidy5e-sheet/README.md

 - The current template for favorite items is to complicated ... we should be apply the same template of the module [Character Sheet Favorites](https://gitlab.com/mxzf/favorite-items)
 - Integration of a  checkbox upcast (ty to mxzf on discord ) on the tidy sheet for the ability dialog option.

-## Macro from migrate from 2.0.3 to 2.1.X
+## Macro to prepare migration from 2.0.3 to 2.1.X

 ```
 // IMPORTANT NOTES:
-// 1) THIS MACRO MUST BE LAUNCHED IN A 2.0.3 WORLDS IF YOU DON'T HAVVE A BACKUP SADLY YOU LOST THE JOURNAL DATA
+// 1) THIS MACRO MUST BE LAUNCHED IN A 2.0.3 WORLDS IF YOU DON'T HAVE A BACKUP SADLY YOU LOST THE JOURNAL DATA
 // 2) THIS MACRO MUST NOT BE LAUNCHED IN A 2.1.X WORLD
 // 3) BEFORE LAUNCH THIS MACRO DO A BACKUP OF THE CURRENT WORLD JUST TO BE SAFE